Louis Lentin: The Work of Angels?....the Book of Kells

 A major one-hour film exploring one of the most famous illuminated manuscripts in the World.
 In association with Muse Television and Film, New York and Viz Ltd. Funded by RTÉ, Bord Scannán na hÉireann (The Irish Film Board), The Gaelic Broadcasting Committee, Scotland.
 Edinburgh Film Festival 2000, Cork Film Festival 2000, Montreal Arts Festival 2001, New York Festivals Finalist Award 2001, Banff Rockies 2000 Arts Documentary Nomination.

 Stolen Lives

 Three 1-hour documentaries.
 "Our Boys' Stories", "We Were Only Children", "Philomena's Story".
 Personal narratives detailing and examining the lifelong effect of physical, mental and sexual abuse in Irish Industrial Schools between the 1940s and 1970s.
 Funded by TV3.

 Tales from the Poorhouse / Scéalta Ó Theach na mBocht

 by Eugene McCabe, translated by John McArdle.
 The Orphan Girl; The Master; The Landlord; The Mother.
 Disturbing excavations of the almost unthinkable human realities of the Great Famine-set and filmed within the scenario of a Famine Poorhouse.
-Four inter-linked personal testimonies.
+Four interlinked personal testimonies.
 Funded by TG4 and RTÉ.
 Banff Television Nomination 1999.
 Silver Screen Award 1999.
 US International Film and Television Festival.

 No More Blooms

-A one-hour documentary, examining Irelands' attitude to the Jewish Refugee Problem, 1933–46.
+A one-hour documentary, examining Ireland's attitude to the Jewish Refugee Problem, 1933–46.
 Funded by RTÉ.
 Creative Excellence award 1998 US International Film and Television Festival.